jaspector

 Mechanical inspections are to occur within 48 hours after notice, excluding Saturdays, Sundays, and holidays.

-Do I need a building permit in Slidell, LA?
+01 Do I need a building permit in Slidell, LA?

 City code requires a permit before constructing, placing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building or structure, and before regulated electrical, gas, mechanical, or plumbing work.

-How much does a building permit cost in Slidell, LA?
+02 How much does a building permit cost in Slidell, LA?

+Building permit fees in Slidell, LA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential new construction, accessory structures, or additions have a $50 minimum; residential remodels have a $100 minimum; commercial new construction and additions have a $100 minimum..
 Fees are calculated as: Mixed.
 Residential new construction, accessory structures, and additions are $0.30 per square foot under beam; residential remodels are $0.30 per square foot; commercial new construction and additions are $0.35 per square foot; many smaller permits are flat-fee..
 Plan check fee: Residential plan review is 50 percent of permit fee up to $200.
 Commercial plan review is 50 percent of permit fee up to $500..

-How do I apply for a building permit in Slidell, LA?
+03 How do I apply for a building permit in Slidell, LA?

-1. Confirm zoning, flood, site, and other development requirements.
+To apply for a building permit in Slidell, LA, follow these steps: 1.
+Confirm zoning, flood, site, and other development requirements.
 The city encourages a development meeting before opening a business, occupying a building, or starting development.
 2. Create or log into the Tyler EnerGov portal or prepare a hardcopy application.
 3. Submit the permit application identifying the work, deed or act of sale, intended use and occupancy, valuation, and detailed construction documents.
 4. City staff reviews the application for compliance with building codes, zoning, and ordinances and issues written comments if corrections are needed.
 5. Pay permit and plan review fees under Appendix F of the city code.
 6. After permit issuance, complete required inspections and obtain certificate of occupancy where applicable.

-How long does it take to get a building permit in Slidell, LA?
+04 How long does it take to get a building permit in Slidell, LA?

-What work is exempt from building permits in Slidell, LA?
+05 What work is exempt from building permits in Slidell, LA?

-How do I schedule a building inspection in Slidell, LA?
+06 How do I schedule a building inspection in Slidell, LA?

-Inspections can be scheduled via: Tyler EnerGov portal, 985-646-4323, 250 Bouscaren St., Slidell, LA 70458.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Slidell, LA via: Tyler EnerGov portal, 985-646-4323, 250 Bouscaren St., Slidell, LA 70458.

-Other cities in St. Tammany Parish
+Other jurisdictions in St. Tammany Parish.

-View all St. Tammany Parish jurisdictions →
+All St. Tammany Parish jurisdictions →